Chai-mae/Calculator/README.md

 **<h2>1-Traffic light</h2>**

 In this exercise, we will use the QTimer which is a class that  provides repetitive and single-shot timers to simulate a traffic light.

+The first function in this exersice is timerEvent in which we change the color of the light each 1s here is the code :

  ```javascript
 void TrafficLight::timerEvent(QTimerEvent *e)